 Proverbs chapter 22

 A selection of short, focused prayers encourage children to lead and write prayers themselves.
 The Lord's Prayer is displayed on the 'Reflection Board'.

-Every Wednesday a group of local church colleagues who lead a series of Open the Book sessions come in to lead Coolective Worship.
+Every Wednesday a group of local church colleagues who lead a series of Open the Book sessions come in to lead Collective Worship.
 The children love these sessions and participating in them.

 At important times in the church calendar parents and friends are invited to join us for services in the church or in school.
 We also welcome speakers from other churches and organisations to join us.
 For example, Mr Stephen Gilham, Mr Geoff Bowerman,The Children's Bible Society, Foodbank, The Open The Book team.